I received products for review by Christian Art Gifts. All opinions of these products are 100% mine. This post may

 - Coloring Pencils

 These are items I started out with.
 I know there are many out there who love to watercolor in the margins.
 But, for the beginner like me, I felt this is a route that’s not as intimidating starting out.
 You don’t have to be an artist to journal in a bible.

 Choosing the right bible version is important.
 I searched for a King James Version (KJV) journaling bible because, after much research, I realized that the KJV is one of if not, the most accurate interpretation of the Word of God.
 I do check with other versions when I’m not really sure about a certain passage, to help simplify.

-I was so pleased to find the KJV My Promise Bible at Christian Art Gifts.
+I was so pleased to find the KJV My Promise Bible at Christian Art Gifts or HERE.
 The butterfly design with a silky soft cover is so beautiful and since I’m a huge fan of butterflies, instantly, I knew this was the KJV bible for me.
 Love all the margin space for my notes.
 There is also a hardcover version in pink you can finder HERE.

 Here is more detailed specifications: